 Vitamin D needs don’t change with pregnancy either, but be sure you’re getting enough.
 Unless you are absolutely certain that you get regular sun exposure, it’s a good idea to take a supplement.
 If you use sunscreen, that will block synthesis of vitamin D in your skin, so keep that in mind when you consider the need for supplementation.

-Make sure your diet includes a small daily serving of a food rich in alpha-linolenic acid, which is the essential omega-3 fat.
-The best sources are ground flaxseed or flaxseed oil, chia seeds, hempseeds or hempseed oil, canola oil, and walnuts.
-You don’t need much of these foods—just 1/3 of a cup of walnuts or 1 ½ teaspoons of flaxseed oil is enough.
-We still have questions, however, about the long-chain omega-3 fats DHA and EPA.
-These are the ones that are found in fish, and we don’t have good information about whether pregnant women need them or not.
-To be on the safe side, it’s a good idea to take a small vegan supplement (it’s derived from algae) of these fats every day, about 300 milligrams of DHA and EPA combined.
+Make sure your diet includes a small daily serving of a food rich in alpha-linolenic acid (ALA), which is the essential omega-3 fat.
+Good sources are ground flaxseed or flaxseed oil, chia seeds, hempseeds or hempseed oil, canola oil, and walnuts.
+Recommended amounts would be: 1/3 of a cup of walnuts or 1½ teaspoons of flaxseed oil.
+ALA can be converted by the body to DHA and EPA but the process is slow and inefficient.
+To be on the safe side, it’s recommended to take a vegan supplement (derived from algae) of these fats every day, at least 300 milligrams of DHA and EPA combined.

-Article by Ginny Kisch Messina, MPH, RD.
-For further information on vegan diets for kids please contact Ginny at www.theveganrd.com
+Article based on information by Ginny Kisch Messina, MPH, RD.
+For further related information please visit www.theveganrd.com

 Leave a Comment